EmmettMyers/Sure/README.md

 # Sure

-Sure is a security-emphasized messaging app with:
+Sure is a security-emphasized messaging website with:
  - 5 types of passwords (text, pin, grid, colors, slides)
  - Password locks on chats (optional and removable)
  - Customizable redirect URL when webpage is double-clicked